 464. Data Structures (3)

-A comprehensive study of the theory and the programming techniques related to the storage and management of various forms of structural data.
-Prerequisites: Math.
-460T and Math.
-462. or equivalent.
+A comprehensive study of the theory and the programming techniques related to the storage and management of various forms of data.
+The programming assignment will be done in assembly language.
+Prerequisite: Math.
+460 or equivalent.

 466. Programming Languages (3)